-The aid of a truly experienced Rhode Island drug crime defense attorney is your best weapon to fight back.
+The aid of a truly experienced Providence drug crime defense attorney is your best weapon to fight back.
 While your RI drug crime attorney of choice is obviously important, how you work with them is equally critical, too.

 Be sure you provide our criminal defense lawyer with the following details: